AIM Vaccine Enters The Period Of Explosive Growth In Major Single Products

-(MENAFN- Media OutReach Newswire) Leading the Two Golden Tracks of Pneumonia Vaccine and Rabies Vaccines HONG KONG SAR - Media OutReach Newswire - 4 March 2024 - AIM Vaccine Co., Ltd. (the "Company", together with its subsidiaries, the "Group") is pleased to announce that the company has made significant progress in the research and development of its Pneumonia vaccine and Rabies vaccine products.
+(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach Newswire - 4 March 2024 - AIM Vaccine Co., Ltd. (the "Company", together with its subsidiaries, the "Group") is pleased to announce that the company has made significant progress in the research and development of its Pneumonia vaccine and Rabies vaccine products.
 The launch of these new products is expected to accelerate, providing significant momentum for the company's future revenue growth.
 The Company has initiated Phase II clinical trials for its Tetravalent meningococcal conjugate vaccine (MCV4), while the clinical trials for the Group's diphtheria, tetanus and acellular pertussis – HIB combined vaccine is also progressing rapidly.

 According to the preliminary performance forecast for the 2023 , assuming that the sales revenue remains relatively stable compared to 2022, the company has made significant provisions for impairment of intangible assets and goodwill, as well as increased research and development expenses due to the third-phase clinical trials of its five major core products and the changing landscape of the COVID-19 pandemic.
 As a result, the performance for the year 2023 is expected to be a loss.
 However, it is anticipated that with the concentrated launch of several heavyweight new products by the company, AIM Vaccine is poised for a strong comeback